aarnt/octopi/README.md

 ### Ways to help/support Octopi

- * You can "Star" it at the Github page - https://github.com/aarnt/octopi/
+ * You can "Star" it on the Github page - https://github.com/aarnt/octopi/
- * You can vote in the AUR package available at https://aur.archlinux.org/packages/octopi/
+ * You can vote in the AUR package available on https://aur.archlinux.org/packages/octopi/
- * You can translate it to your mother language at https://www.transifex.com/projects/p/octopi/
+ * You can translate it to your mother language on https://www.transifex.com/projects/p/octopi/
- * You can follow author's twitter account at https://twitter.com/aaarnt
+ * You can follow author's twitter account on https://twitter.com/aaarnt
- * You can buy author's technical book (currently in portuguese) about Octopi and Qt5 at http://www.amazon.com.br/Aprendendo-Qt-com-projeto-Octopi-ebook/dp/B015ICHKV6
+ * You can buy author's technical book (currently in portuguese) about Octopi and Qt5 on http://www.amazon.com.br/Aprendendo-Qt-com-projeto-Octopi-ebook/dp/B015ICHKV6
  * You can write a review about it (text / video)
  * You can donate money to the project Paypal - http://sourceforge.net/donate/index.php?group_id=186459